rmwferguson/markdown-cv/index.md

 `2014-2015`
-__Post Doctoral reserch assistant at the University of Aberdeen__ Investigating bacterial degradation of oil in deepsea sediments
+__Post Doctoral reserch assistant at the University of Aberdeen__

+Investigating bacterial oil degradation in deepsea sediments.

 ## Education